Retox? How to quickly get your health back on track

-If you’re trying to recharge your health after a phase of wolfing back ice cream, pizza and lashings of wine, A-list health coach Kathy Kaehler underlines not to go on strict detox diets as we head into September.
-And, the no-nonsense trainer, whose workout and exercise tips you can read here, says if you follow her simple guidelines you’ll be back on track before you know it.
+If you’re trying to recharge your health after a phase of wolfing back ice cream, pizza and lashings of wine, A-list health coach Kathy Kaehler underlines not to go on strict detox diets as we head into December.
+The no-nonsense trainer, whose workout and exercise tips you can read here, says if you follow her simple guidelines you’ll be back on track before you know it.

 “If you want lasagne or a cookie then bake them yourself from scratch using natural ingredients.
 It won’t be nearly as fattening and you’re less likely to gorge if you have to pick the ingredients and you see all the sugar going in with your own eyes.

 “Steer clear of things with additives and preservatives and really try and eat fresh vegetables, some lean protein and complex carbohydrates rather than white flour and lots of sugary snacks and fizzy drinks.